Happy Path Bias¶

 Mitigation¶

 In prompts: "raise ValueError for invalid input, never use bare except" is actionable; "handle errors" is not.
-Naming anti-patterns by CWE or rule ID reduces vulnerability density by 59-64% (Endor Labs).
+Naming anti-patterns by CWE or rule ID reduces vulnerability density by 59 to 64% (Endor Labs).

-In CI: Lint, type check, then test every agent-generated change — catches roughly 60% of AI code failures (Augment Code).
+In CI: lint, type check, then test every agent-generated change.
+This catches roughly 60% of AI code failures (Augment Code).

 Exhaustive error handling is not always right.
-Where it overreaches:
+It overreaches in these cases:

-- Prototyping and throwaway scripts — code that never reaches production can defer error paths; handling costs more than its signal.
+- Prototyping and throwaway scripts — code that never reaches production can defer error paths, where handling costs more than its signal.

 - Tight feedback loops with known input — test harnesses and internal tooling on controlled input rarely need user-facing defensive depth.